09:30 - 17:00

 ABOUT THE COURSE

-You will gain practical, hands on experience in the ancient art of hedgelaying (South of England style).
+On this training course in Hampshire, you will gain practical, hands on experience in the ancient art of hedgelaying (South of England style).
 A local hedge will be laid using traditional tools i.e. billhook, broad axe and hand saws.
 The stock proof barrier created will then be trimmed by hand and secured with stakes and top binding.
-The history of hedgerows in our landscape and their habitat importance will also be covered.
+You will also learn about the history of hedgerows in our landscape and their habitat importance.

 No experience is necessary but due to the specific nature of the course, it will appeal to experienced gardeners, professionals and beginners alike.